Browser Push Notifications Tutorial

 When we think push notifications, our mind goes mobile.
-However, not to be overlooked is the power of web notifications, notifications that are pushed to users on web browsers.
+However, not to be overlooked is the power of web browser notifications, notifications that are pushed to users on web browsers on desktop devices.

 Currently with the W3C Web Notifications API, web notifications are supported by Opera, Chrome, Firefox, and Safari, and for the purposes of this blog’s demo, our tutorial is compatible with those four popular browsers.

 For the working demonstration, open up a couple browsers and send messages between to see it in action!

 If you do not see any notifications be sure you have enabled notifications both in the browser and in your system settings.
 This Stack Overflow post has additional information.

 The value of this tutorial is that it combines a couple cool features for web notifications.
 For one, messages are sent between web browsers in 1/10 of a second or less, which means there are no delays between sending and receiving the messages.

 Also, we’ve built in presence functionality, which gives you real-time insight into who is available to receive the web notifications.
 If the user closes out of their web browser, they will be removed from the list of active users.

 How do I implement web push notifications?

 To implement web notifications in your application, first request permission from the user as follows:

 Once the user has granted permission, you can create a notification as follows: